samirkarimov/csharp-interview-questions-and-answers/README.md

 1. What is C-Sharp (C#)?
 2. Explain the features of C#?
-3. C#-ın əsas üstünlükləri nədir
+3. C#-ın əsas üstünlükləri nədir?
 4. What are IDE’s provided by Microsoft for C# development?
 5. Explain the types of comments in C#?
 6. Explain sealed class in C#?